sergiocollado/potpourri/Notes_on_Linux/01_Notes_on_Linux_kernel_modules.md

 Once a module gets accepted to be included (in the linux workflow mailing list), it becomes an in-tree module.

+A kernel in which is running and out-of-tree module, it is said to be a __tainted kernel__.

 ## User space vs Kernel space

 When a OS like Linux is used, the code that runs in the CPU can be segregated as user space code and kernel space code.
 The kernel